 Teaching girls age 11-14 how to “say yes” is grooming them for sexual intercourse.
 Better to let local administrators, accountable to local parents, or maybe even parents themselves, choose when to discuss these topics with pre-teenage and teenage girls

 More FOR GRADES 6-8, AGES 11 to 14, from p.12 of the 2021 Healthy and Balanced Living Curriculum Framework – Connecticut State Department of Education. . .

 RESOURCES AND PRODUCTS?
-As of 3/20/23 you will find in the RESOURCES section the Connecticut State Department of Education Guidelines for the Sexual Health Education Component of Comprehensive Health Education, a link to SexEdlibrary.org.
+Now archived here, the State Department of Education had within their RESOURCES section, the Connecticut State Department of Education Guidelines for the Sexual Health Education Component of Comprehensive Health Education, a link to SexEdlibrary.org.
 There you can find RELIABLE PENIS PUMPS on the front page.
 This is not an appropriate product for our pre-pubescent children or even our teenagers.
 Our legislators don’t know what they are voting for.
 Our Connecticut Department of Education does not pay attention to what it is recommending (or does it?).
 Local school districts will be expected to select from this grab-bag of sexually charged and exploitive curriculums and resources.
 Curriculums that incorporate questionable if not completely inappropriate information for school room discussions.